Reservation Request | Procedures and Priorities

 At least one principal investigator must be a McCombs School faculty member.

 Ph.D. students are welcome and encouraged to use the Behavioral Research Laboratory.
-However, their reservations must be jointly made with a McCombs School faculty member.
+However, their reservations must be made jointly with a McCombs School faculty member.
 Ph.D. students have the same priority as faculty members for laboratory usage.
-McCombs School faculty members who expect to be using the laboratory extensively can obtain a key from the Dean's Office.
+McCombs School faculty members who expect to use the laboratory extensively can obtain a key from the Dean's Office.
 A temporary key can be obtained from the Behavioral Research Laboratory staff.
 All users of the Behavioral Research Laboratory must have and use an access code that is unique to them.
 A code can be obtained from Mark Wimby in Computer Services (Mark.Wimby@mccombs.utexas.edu).

 The faculty member principal investigator has personal responsibility for Behavioral Research Laboratory equipment during the approved time of use.
 It is the responsibility of the faculty member principal investigator to personally oversee student use of the laboratory as well as use of the key.